GES

 Fiscal Deficit Financing & Crowding Out

-How the government finances its fiscal deficit has critical macroeconomic implications.
 Fiscal Deficit = Total Expenditure minus Total Receipts (excluding borrowing).
-It represents the government's total borrowing requirement.
-Financing sources: (1) Market borrowing (G-Secs and T-Bills): The largest source — approximately 70% of fiscal deficit financing.
-When the government borrows from the market, it competes with private sector for available savings.
-If government borrowing is excessive, it drives up interest rates and "crowds out" private investment — firms find it too expensive to borrow for expansion.
-This is the Crowding Out Effect.
-(2) Small savings (NSSF): Approximately 15-20% of financing.
-NSSF lends to the government at administered rates (currently higher than market G-Sec rates — an implicit subsidy to small savers at the cost of higher government borrowing).
-(3) External borrowing: Historically small for India (approximately 2-3%).
-India borrows externally through multilateral institutions (World Bank, ADB), bilateral (Japan's JICA is the largest), and sovereign bonds (India has NOT issued international sovereign bonds despite discussions — the Subramanian panel recommended it in 2019 but it was shelved).
-(4) RBI holdings: RBI buys G-Secs through OMOs and GSAP (Government Securities Acquisition Programme, FY22).
-While technically secondary market purchases, large RBI purchases effectively monetise the deficit.
-During COVID (FY21-22), RBI purchased approximately Rs 3.5 lakh crore of G-Secs through OMOs and GSAP.
-(5) Other sources: Securities issued to public sector banks for recapitalisation (approximately Rs 3.5 lakh crore between 2015-2021, counted in fiscal deficit), compensation to states for GST shortfall (through special borrowing window).
-Crowding out vs Crowding in: Classical view: Government borrowing reduces private investment (crowding out).
-This is more likely when the economy is at or near full capacity.
-Keynesian view: During recessions, government spending stimulates the economy and encourages private investment (crowding in) — the multiplier effect.
-India's experience: During 2019-2021 (pre and during COVID), high government borrowing did not crowd out private investment because private investment demand was already weak.
-RBI managed yields through OMOs.
-However, during 2007-2012, high fiscal deficits alongside strong private investment demand led to interest rates above 8% — crowding out was evident.
-India's relatively high G-Sec yields (7%) compared to developed countries (US 4.5%, Japan 1%, Germany 2.5%) partly reflect the fiscal deficit premium — markets demand higher yields to absorb large government borrowing.
+It represents total borrowing requirement.
+Financing sources: (1) Market borrowing (G-Secs, T-Bills) — approximately 70%.
+When government borrows heavily, it competes with the private sector for savings, driving up rates and "crowding out" private investment.
+(2) Small savings (NSSF) — approximately 15-20%, at administered rates often higher than G-Sec market rates (implicit subsidy to savers at government cost).
+(3) External borrowing — approximately 2-3%.
+India borrows through multilaterals (World Bank, ADB), bilateral (Japan's JICA), but has NOT issued international sovereign bonds.
+(4) RBI holdings — OMOs and GSAP (FY22).
+During COVID, RBI purchased approximately Rs 3.5 lakh crore of G-Secs.
+While technically secondary market, large purchases effectively monetise the deficit.
+(5) Other — recapitalisation bonds to PSBs (approximately Rs 3.5 lakh crore, 2015-2021), GST compensation borrowing.
+Crowding out vs crowding in: Classical view — government borrowing reduces private investment (crowding out), especially near full capacity.
+Keynesian view — during recessions, government spending stimulates the economy and encourages private investment (crowding in).
+India's experience: during 2019-21, high government borrowing did not crowd out because private investment demand was already weak.
+During 2007-12, high deficits alongside strong private demand pushed rates above 8% — crowding out was evident.
+India's relatively high yields (7%) vs developed countries (US 4.5%, Japan 1%, Germany 2.5%) partly reflect the fiscal deficit premium.

 Relevant Exams